wp-plugins/wp-ses/readme.txt

 == Changelog ==

+= 0.3.54 =
+* bad ses lib include fixed
+* Added "force plugin activation" for some use case with IAM credentials

 = 0.3.52 =
 * Warning if Curl not installed
 * Attachments support for use with Contact Form (finally !)